 Attempts to Censor Support for Boycotts for Palestinian Rights

 Palestine Legal responded to 141 cases in which advocates for boycott, divestment and sanctions (BDS) for Palestinian rights faced censorship, legal threats, and other suppression.
 For example:

 - Cal State Long Beach President wrote student senators in April 2017 urging them to stop a student divestment initiative, claiming erroneously that their campaign was to blame for the rise in white supremacist vandalism on campus.
 Meanwhile, the administration took no action in response to graffiti threatening to “kill all Muslims on Friday.”

-- The website Canary Mission continued to blacklist students, professors and community activists who have publicly supported boycotts for Palestinian rights.
-The website now profiles over 1740 individuals.
-Blacklisted individuals have reported being questioned by employers and graduate schools about their support for Palestinian rights after being contacted by Canary Mission, in addition to being put on leave, denied bank accounts, receiving death threats and being denied entry at Israeli-controlled entry points into Israel/Palestine.
+- The website Canary Mission continued to blacklist students, professors, and community activists who have publicly supported boycotts for Palestinian rights.
+The website now profiles over 1,740 individuals.
+Blacklisted individuals have reported being questioned by employers and graduate schools about their support for Palestinian rights after being contacted by Canary Mission.
+They have been put on leave, denied bank accounts, received death threats, and been denied entry at Israeli-controlled entry points into Israel/Palestine.